SergeyMakeev/MeshGeometricDeviation/README.md

 double computeMeshSurfaceArea(const Mesh& mesh);
 int computeNumSamples(const Mesh& mesh, double samplesPerUnitArea);
 void computeVertexNormals(Mesh& mesh);  // Compute area-weighted vertex normals

+// Outer shell detection
+std::vector<bool> classifyOuterShellTriangles(const Mesh& mesh, int numSpherePoints = 2000);
 ```

 Vertex normals are automatically computed from adjacent face normals using area-weighted averaging.
 This enables the vertex normal variance metric that measures angular differences between surface orientations.

+**Outer Shell Detection:**
+The `classifyOuterShellTriangles` function identifies which triangles are part of the mesh's outer visible surface versus internal geometry.
+It uses an efficient sphere projection technique:
+1. Computes a bounding sphere around the mesh
+2. Generates uniformly distributed points on the sphere surface
+3. Finds the closest triangle to each sphere point
+4. Marks those triangles as part of the outer shell

+This is useful for excluding internal scaffolding, support structures, or hidden geometry from comparison.

 ### Logging Control